 Prior to this offense, the Defendant had not been charged with any federal crime.
 The Defendant's cooperation in the United States' investigation was timely and complete, and the Defendant has clearly demonstrated recognition and affirmative acceptance of responsibility for its criminal conduct.
 Very shortly after the Defendant was notified of the government's investigation, it agreed to cooperate in the investigation and plead guilty to an antitrust violation.
 KYB then conducted a wide-ranging internal investigation designed to uncover the extent of its involvement in the antitrust crime under investigation.
 During the course of that investigation, the Defendant uncovered relevant documents located in the United States and elsewhere, and then quickly produced those documents to the United States, with translations where appropriate.
 The Defendant interviewed employees and then proffered the results of those interviews to the United States.
-At the request of the United States, the Defendant made its employees, including many who were outside of the United States and thus beyond the reach of grand jury subpoena, available for interviews.
+At the request of the United States and thus beyond the reach of grand jury subpoena, available for interviews.
 The Defendant also provided translators for those interviews.

 The Defendant has agreed to continue cooperating in the United States' investigation.
 See also Attachment A.